petros-d/docs/docs/deployment-metrics.md

 The first Deployment metric records successful and failed DAG runs over hour-long intervals.
 A [DAG run](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html) is defined as an instantiation of a DAG in time.

-Each bar in the graph covers a complete hour in UTC.
+Each bar in the graph covers a complete hour (i.e. `16:00 to 17:00`).
 If a bar is partially or fully red, it means that one or multiple DAG runs failed within that hour interval.

-You can hover over each bar to see the specific hour interval, the number of successful DAG runs, and the number of failed DAG runs.
+You can hover over each bar to see the specific hour interval displayed in both UTC and your local timezone, the number of successful DAG runs, and the number of failed DAG runs.

 The bolded value denotes the total number of DAGs that the metric is checking.
 The metric checks only unpaused DAGs for DAG runs, so this number might be less than the total number of DAGs in your Deployment.